queengooborg/mc-toolkit/README.md

 Developed and tested for ~~1.13~~ 1.14.4 through 1.21.

-> [!WARNING]
-> Source mappings are obtained directly from Microsoft, and may change at any time, even for older Minecraft versions.
-Please be aware that this program may break as a result.

 *Need a worth.yml with all the new items?
 Check out my fork of [X00LA's file](https://github.com/X00LA/Bukkit-Essentials-worth.yml)!  https://gist.github.com/queengooborg/92d08120f0d6d25175f6c7a30e3ccac7*

 ## Requirements